 5 ways that walking can help your emotional wellbeing:

 - Reducing stress: If you’re having an especially stressful day, going for a walk outdoors is a great way to calm and clear your mind.
 When the mind has less to focus on (cars, people, etc.) there is more head space available for reflection and meditation.
-Studies have shown that being outdoors in general reduces stress, and walking as with any exercise releases stress-reducing endorphins.
+Studies have shown that being outdoors reduces stress and walking as with any exercise releases stress-reducing endorphins.

 - Boosting creativity: A Sanford study found that walking, even on a treadmill indoors, made individuals twice as likely to produce creative responses compared to people who were sitting.

-- Increasing energy: A UGA study found that when individuals with sedentary lifestyles engaged in just 20-minutes of low or moderate intensity exercises, such as walking, their energy increased by 20 percent and fatigue levels dropped by 65 percent, when compared to individuals who did not exercise at all.
+- Increasing energy: A UGA study found that when individuals with sedentary lifestyles engaged in just 20-minutes of low/moderate intensity exercises, such as walking, their energy increased by 20 percent and fatigue levels dropped by 65 percent, when compared to individuals who did not exercise at all.

 - Increasing self-esteem: Regular walking can strengthen your heart and bones, reduce anxiety and fatigue, keep your body in shape, increase energy and endorphins, and therefore leave you feeling pretty good about yourself.

 - Better sleep: Walking boosts the body’s release of sleep hormones like melatonin.
 Thirty minutes of walking a day can help prime your brain for better sleep.
-Whilst other physical activities have their benefits, several experts have concluded that when it comes to more restful sleep, walking is superior to many other forms of physical activity such as basketball or tennis.
+Whilst other physical activities have their benefits, several experts have concluded that for more restful sleep, walking is superior to many other forms of physical activity such as basketball or tennis.